gocd/docs.go.cd/installation/configure-reverse-proxy.md

 ```

 <a name="agents-and-custom-ssl-ports"></a>
-## Agents and custom SSL ports
+## Agents and reverse proxies

-Keep in mind that the agents must still be able to connect to the SSL port of the server (8154 by default), bypassing the proxy.
-The GoCD server itself needs to terminate the TLS connections of the agents, because they each use TLS client certificates to authenticate themselves to the server.
-So you have a firewall between your agents and your server, you must allow incoming traffic on the GoCD server SSL port, not just on the proxy server SSL port.
+The GoCD server requires that the agents connect to it directly without any reverse-proxies in between that perform SSL termination.
+This is because GoCD agent-server communication is authenticated using SSL/TLS client certificates, a reverse-proxy will be interpreted as a MITM (man-in-the-middle-attack) and the agents will not be able to connect to the server.

 ## Also see...